Last updated on .

 Ibrahim Pasha Palace

-The Museum of Turkish and Islamic Arts has called the Ibrahim Pasha Palace (İbrahim Paşa Sarayı) home since 1983.
-The palace was probably built in the late 15th century during the reign of Sultan Bayezid II.
+Since 1983, the Museum of Turkish and Islamic Arts has been housed in the Ibrahim Pasha Palace (İbrahim Paşa Sarayı).
+The palace was likely constructed in the late 15th century during the reign of Sultan Bayezid II.

 Courtyard